opentracing/opentracing-java/README.md

 # OpenTracing API for Java

-This library is a Java implementation of Open Tracing API.
+This library is a Java implementation of OpenTracing API.

 ## Objectives